 GPS can track oil spills more quickly

-In a 2020 study, scientists were able to use GPS drifters alongside drones to track where oil goes after a spill and how long it stays there.
-This information makes it possible to predict the evolution of oil spills, which facilitates their planning and limits the damage they can cause.
+In a 2020 study, scientists used GPS drifters alongside drones to track where oil goes after a spill and how long it stays there.
+This information enables prediction of oil spill evolution, facilitating planning and limiting the damage they can cause.
 Today, radar satellites and floating beacons accurately track spills, allowing disaster recovery efforts to be as effective as possible.
 The ideal situation would be to prevent oil spills in the first place, but in the meantime, every additional level of protection helps.

 GPS supports more accurate weather forecasts

-Much of this improvement in modern forecast accuracy is due to incredible supercomputers capable of modeling the weather to a precise degree, but that data comes from GPS-enabled weather devices, not to mention satellite imagery.
+Much of this improvement in modern forecast accuracy is due to incredible supercomputers capable of modeling the weather with precision, but that data comes from GPS-enabled weather devices, not to mention satellite imagery.
 In 2020, scientists began measuring signals from GPS satellites as they pass through the Earth’s atmosphere to infer temperature and moisture content.
 This allows for more accurate weather forecasts.

 GPS helps reduce waste around the world